chaitanya-mwa/rundeck-cookbook/README.md

 * Install Rundeck
 * Configure Rundeck tool users
+* Install and configure chef-rundeck integrator

 Roadmap:

+* Managing firewall(iptables)
 * Support Other platform
-* Install and configure chef-rundeck integrator
+* Support log rotate
 * Add a test case using data bag for tool_users recipe
+* Add a test case for chef_integrate
+* Add a resource to start chef-rundeck server.
 * Option to use MySQL

 # Requirements